snowyu/pouchdb-upsertex/README.md

 * `diffFunc` - function that takes the existing doc as input and returns an updated doc.
   * If this `diffFunc` returns falsey, then the update won't be performed (as an optimization).
   * If the document does not already exist, then `{}` will be the input to `diffFunc`.
 * options: optional options which pass to `db.put` .
   * retry: the keep retry number, defaults to 6.

-### db.postEx(doc [, options])

-async perform an insert operation.
-It will throw error if doc already exists.

-* options: optional options which pass to `db.put` .
-  * retry: the keep retry number, defaults to 6.